FERPA for Parents

 Such things as progress in a course, deficiencies in a subject area, scores and grades on papers, exams, etc. are all examples of personally identifiable information that make up part of the student's education record.
 This information is protected under FERPA and parents may not have access to it unless the student has provided written authorization that specifically identifies what information may be released to the parents.

 Access to student records

 At the postsecondary level, parents have no inherent rights to access or inspect their son’s or daughter's education records.
 This right is limited solely to the student.
-At USC, records may be released to parents only if they have been given a written release by the student or in compliance with a subpoena.
+At Fresno State, records may be released to parents only if they have been given a written release by the student or in compliance with a subpoena.

 Crisis situations and emergencies